 Contact is defined as a person who is <6 feet from a case for >15 minutes.
-An entire cohort or group is considered a contact if they have shared time indoors, even with distancing.
+An entire Stable Cohort or group is considered a contact if they have shared time indoors, even with distancing.

-Cohort is a stable group with fixed membership that stays together for all courses and activities (e.g., lunch, recess, etc.) and avoids contact with other persons or cohorts.
+Stable Cohort is a group with fixed membership that stays together for all courses and activities (e.g., lunch, recess, etc.) and avoids contact with other persons or Stable Cohorts.